 Reading is essential for the modern student’s understanding of the human experience, and reading assignments play an important part in the Jesuit student’s mastery of the social sciences.
 Social Science students are expected to complete summer reading assignments to prepare them for their course of study during the school year.
 All course have one or more required textbook or readers.
 Although specific titles may change from time, the following are typical of the summer and school-year readings.

 NOTE: Seniors should read the book and complete the assignment for their first semester elective.
-Winter reading assignments will be given in December.
+All students enrolled in Holocaust must complete the assignment by August 23, 2015 regardless of which semester you are taking the course.

 Please select the book title to see the assignment.